dianamurariu/CV_website/README.md

 1. Clone the repository.
 2. Open the `index.html` file in your preferred web browser.
 3. Explore the different sections to get to know me better.

-## Contributing
-If you have suggestions, improvements, or bug fixes, feel free to open an issue or submit a pull request.
-Your contributions are highly appreciated!

-## License
-This project is licensed under the [MIT License](LICENSE).